hackerbay/Employee-Handbook/values/README.md

 ### Diversity

 The community consists of people from all over the world, with different backgrounds and opinions.
 We hire globally and encourage hiring in a diverse set of countries.
 We work to make everyone feel welcome and to increase the participation of underrepresented minorities and nationalities in our community and company.
-For example our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/) and a [double referral bonus](https://about.gitlab.com/handbook/incentives/#referral-bonuses).

 1. **Culture fit is a bad excuse** We don't hire based on culture or select candidates because we'd like to have a drink with them.
 We hire and reward employees based on our shared values as detailed on this page.
 If they are measured against our shared values, they will already be a fit.
 We want cultural diversity instead of cultural conformity, for example, a [brogrammer](https://en.wikipedia.org/wiki/Brogrammer) atmosphere.
-Said differently: ["culture add" > "culture fit"](https://twitter.com/Una/status/846808949672366080) or "hire for culture contribution" since our [mission is everyone can contribute](https://about.gitlab.com/strategy/#mission).
+Said differently: ["culture add" > "culture fit"](https://twitter.com/Una/status/846808949672366080) or "hire for culture contribution".
 1. **Don't bring religion or politics to work** We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
 Feel free to mention you attended a ceremony or rally, but don't mention the religion or party.
 1. **Quirkiness**: Unexpected and unconventional things make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior, and points of view.
 An example